danidemi/cheatsheets/src/docker/docker-cli.md

 ## Docker CLI ##

+* main commands
+	* run
+		* run processes in isolated container
+		* can override CMD defined in the image
+		* detached vs foreground
+			* detached
+				* container is no longer listening to the command line where you executed docker run
+				* all I/O done through
+					* network connections
+					* shared volumes
+			* foreground
+				* start the process in the container
+				* attach the console

+	* exec
+		* run a new command in a running container

+	* start
+		* start a stopped container
+	* stop
+		* stop a running container
+	* attach
+		* attach a tty to a running container

 ### docker run ###

 Runs a command in a container keeping the container alive until the command exit